 For those interested in boating, Plymouth Sound offers a full range of activities - from small sailing dinghies to Royal Navy ships.
 Within the city of Plymouth there is a combination of old and new architecture with the Elizabethan House and the Barbican being only a few minutes walk away from the modern Civic and University buildings, large chain stores and the Drake Circus Shopping Mall.
 Plymouth is the gateway to Cornwall and the Brittany Ferries port offers easy access to France and Spain. of beaches and coves is within reasonable distance and a few miles to the north of the site lies Dartmoor.
 Further along the banks of the River Plym is the National Trust Saltram House.
 The local park and ride facility with a regular direct service into Plymouth City Centre is a level 15 minute stroll along the riverbank.

 Children will enjoy the extended play area which includes swings and slides.
 We welcome dogs but they must be quiet and on a lead at all times while on the site.
+We do have restrictions on certain breeds of dogs that we are happy to take.
+Please contact us direct to check which breeds are restricted.
 We are open all the year to welcome motor and touring caravans and also tents.
-Please note we do not accept commercial vehicles.
+Please note we do not accept commercial/signwritten vehicles.

 We are members of -

 We are approved, listed, selected or inspected by the following -